ElPolloFrio/VrTraces/README.txt

 Data points for mesovortices are typically obtained by examining archived radar data from a WSR-88D or TDWR.
 Archived radar data is freely available from NCEI (formerly NCDC) and can be viewed with the free NCDC Weather and Climate Toolkit or with a specialized program such as GR2Analyst.

-A sample CSV file is provided, along with the output graphics produced by this script.
+Sample CSV files are provided, along with the output graphics produced by this script.

 The CSV file should resemble the following example, including headers: elevation angle, time, height, vr value, core diameter, shear